cloudzombie/contracts/src/fifty/README.md

 ## randomness

-The approach is adapted from what is employed in the [lottery](../lottery/README.md), so the reader should be familiar with that.

 Two Lehmer generators are used, the first running for each transaction received combining the long-running result with a mix from the coinbase and blockhash, the second for executes for each play that occurs within the transaction, adapting the overall running result chain.

 ```